sharpest-minds/hiring-tips/README.md

 ^ What a great line!
 It shows he's zeroing in right away on what's most important _to them_.
 Use it!
 (Adapt the wording to suit your personality.
 You may also have to substitute "XYZ co" for "your team at XYZ co" if XYZ co is bigger than ~20 employees.)

+Here's an example of an incredibly good followup to an intro email.
+It's a bit long, but it nails all the points.

+> Hi Edouard,
+> Thanks for the intro!
+I appreciate the effort you are putting in to make this connection happen.
+> (moved to BCC)

+> Hi `[name]`,
+> It's great to meet you!

+> I read a few online articles about your mission with `[company name]`, but it was your Quora post that really helped a lot of my thoughts and ideas coalesce into more definite questions.

+> For example, what makes a person interesting, and how can you quantify whether someone would fit in a certain group?
+What are the best ways to facilitate meaningful interactions between humans and what are good metrics to quantify how successful the interaction was?
+How can a social network scale without diluting the essence of what makes it so fun? `[NOTE: These   questions are specific to the company, which is a special kind of social network.]`

+> I'm pretty excited about the approach `[company name]` has taken to address these complicated and fascinating questions, and I would love to talk about what I can offer to help your mission.

+> A little more about me: I'm a painter (mostly watercolor), as well as a data scientist.
+Given these two interests, my specialty lies in taking numbers and functions and turning them into visually appealing images that convey complex ideas in a simple, and visually appealing manner.
+I also have a passion for both communicating and absorbing new ideas.

+> If you want to learn a little more about me I have a website where you can find a blog post about me, as well as other posts about code I've written: `[link to website]`

+> My current project, with a SharpestMinds mentor, is taking some medium size (~7 GB, 40 columns) data and feeding it into machine learning models to predict changes in customer behavior.

+> I'm pretty excited to take the skills and knowledge I have and apply them to helping to build a great social networking platform for `[company name]`.
+I would love to schedule a phone call to chat a bit about what I can offer to you, and to see if I would be a good fit on your team.

+> Best,

 ### Is there anything different about being a data scientist at a small (~20 employee) company?

 Yes.
 I won't be able to do any better at explaining this than to point you to [this Medium post](https://towardsdatascience.com/succeeding-as-a-data-scientist-in-small-companies-startups-92f59e22bd8c).